Your Buckingham Palace Tour

 The beautiful Gold State Coach only comes out from the Mews for Jubilee and Coronations.

 When the Queen and family head to Balmoral for their summer holidays Buckingham Palace is opened to the public for some inside tours.
+Remember this is a working royal palace.

 Tips for your Buckingham Palace Tour